 Counsel cannot release a file to the client or new Counsel without the consent of LAA, as LAA’s interests in seeking repayment for services must always be protected.

 Counsel cannot accept any remuneration from the client or anyone else for work completed on behalf of the client with respect to the matters covered by the certificate.
 Where additional matters are being handled by private retainer, Legal Aid Alberta must be aware.

-Counsel may request extra tariff items, including additional Chambers applications, bail applications or hours, if a matter is inordinately complicated or prolonged.
-Such requests can be made online or in writing and must include an explanation of why the extra tariff item is required.
+Counsel may request extra tariff items if a matter is inordinately complicated or prolonged.
 Counsel should submit an up-to-date interim account prior to making a request for extra tariff items.
 Access Lawyer Portal to see the guidelines on Requesting Extra Tariff Items and Special Disbursements.
 Requests must be made in advance.

 A Certificate does not include enforcement of order, unless specifically authorized on the certificate.

 Where Counsel has more than one certificate and appears or completes more than one information at the same appearance, the disposition fee may be claimed on only one certificate.

 Unless otherwise stated in the Legal Aid Alberta Rules and policies, where a client is charged with additional offences that are not included on the certificate provided, the client must contact LAA directly to request the additional services.